linda-seiter/CMSC115_2258/unit8_project/README.md

 🌳🐿️🟩🟩🟩🐿️🌳
 ```

-Array dimensions will be
+Array dimensions will be specified as `rows X columns`.

-specified as `rows X columns`.
-You may assume the methods to implement receive a non-empty, rectangular 2D array as a parameter.
+You may assume methods receive a non-empty, rectangular 2D array as a parameter.

 ## Restrictions

 Do not use methods from the Java `Array` or `Arrays` classes to solve the tasks.

-## Setup Instructions

-TBD

-## Task #0 - Run the `main()` method with sample user input
+## Run the `main()` method with sample user input

-The `LandscapeService` class contains a method `printMatrix` to print the contents of a 2D array of strings.
+You are provided with an initial version of the `LandscapeService` class, which includes a method called `printMatrix` designed to display the contents of a 2D array of strings.

-The `main` method creates a 2D array of strings with the dimensions given by the user, then calls `printMatrix`.
+The `main` method initializes a 2D array of strings based on dimensions specified by the user and then invokes the `printMatrix` method.

-Run the `main()` method to confirm the matrix with the specified dimensions is created and printed:
+Execute the `main()` method to verify that the matrix is created and printed with the given dimensions.

 ```text
 Enter rows and columns: 7 9